 The sound design for video games minor groups related required and elective courses in order to prepare an electronic production and design student for a professional career as an audio lead and/or audio designer for video games.
 To prepare for such a career path, a student must master a variety of advanced sound design, synthesizer programming, digital signal processing (DSP), and sampling techniques, audio recording and manipulation (including dialog production, Foley, and music cue editing and placement), sound layering, and mixing audio elements for stereo and surround playback.
 A student must also learn how to conceive, design, build, and test interactive audio systems and routines, and develop skills in audio implementation; a unique process of integrating and triggering sound effects and music layers in a nonlinear environment such as a video game, as opposed to the fixed, linear timelines found in film and television formats.
 Video game production at the professional level requires members of a creative team to adhere to long arcs of milestone-based project management, strict deadlines, professionalism, and effective communication skills in a pressure-filled environment.
 The sound design for video games minor provides immersive instruction in all these creative and technical areas, and is ideally suited for the electronic production and design major who wishes to sub-specialize in this vibrant and ascendant segment of the music profession.

 This minor is open to electronic production and design majors only.

-Students must complete the following coursework before beginning the minor and follow the regular declaration of minor procedure as outlined in the Registration Manual.
+Students must complete the following coursework before beginning the minor and follow the regular declaration of minor procedure as outlined in the Registration Guide.
 This minor is managed by the Electronic Production and Design Department.

 - EP-223: Modular Functions and Signal Flow (2 credits)